LBCrion/sfwbar/doc/sfwbar.rst

   input for execClient clients or written into a socket for socketClient's.
   The first parameter is the client id, the second is the string to send.

+SwitcherEvent <string>
+  trigger a switcher event, this action will bring up the switcher window and cycle the focus either forward or back based on the argument.
+The string argument can be either "foward" or "back".
+If the argument is omitted, the focus will cycle forward.

 SetMonitor [<bar_name>,]<string>
   move bar to a given monitor.
 Bar_name string specifies a bar to move. monitor name can be prefixed by "static:", i.e. "static:eDP-1", if this